tm-a-t/telegram-bot-handbook/pages/book/messages/sending.md

 ### How frequently can a bot send messages?

-Of course, Telegram won't let you spam.
+Telegram won't let you spam, of course.
 The following average limits are named:

 - No more than a message per second in a chat.
 - No more than 30 messages per second in all chats.